RonasIT/open-webui-react-native/README.md

 A: Yes, this app connects to your self-hosted Open WebUI deployment.
 See [Open WebUI Installation](https://docs.openwebui.com/) for setup instructions.

 **Q: Is my data secure?**
 A: Absolutely.
 All connections are encrypted, and your data stays on your self-hosted instance.
 The app never stores or transmits your conversations to third parties.
+For detailed information about data handling, see our [Privacy Policy](PRIVACY_POLICY.md).

 **Q: Can I use this for commercial purposes?**
 A: Yes, GPL v3 allows commercial use.
 However, if you distribute the software (or modified versions), you must also provide the source code and license your modifications under GPL v3.
 See the [LICENSE](LICENSE.txt) file for complete terms.